-The power a given speaker can handle on a continuous basis is measured using RMS rating.
+The power a given speaker can handle on a continuous basis is measured using an RMS rating.
 As far as power handling is concerned, 5.25 woofers usually come with a lower RMS rating than 6.5” woofers.

 About 100 watts for most mid-range 5.25-inch speakers.
 Despite that, they still offer more decent mids than most factory-installed woofers.
 The good news is that you can give these speakers a significant power boost by introducing an amplifier in the setup.

 On the other hand, the 6.5 midrange speakers have a higher RMS rating ranging from 150 to 200 watts.

 For this reason, they can produce the much-needed mid-range bass and turn your vehicle into the best listening room.
 Also, due to the higher power-handling capacity, you can enjoy louder volumes without worrying about sound distortion.

 Of course, these are passive subwoofers so they require amplifiers for maximum power.
 While you can connect a subwoofer to a car without an amplifier, you need to be careful.

 When it comes to installation, the 5.25 midrange woofers take the lead as it is small and more compact than its counterpart.
 Therefore, such speakers are ideal for cars that have limited mounting space.

 You can mount them on the doors of your car and you may not even need to make modifications to the factory holes and ports.